scubed2010/MongoRedi/README.md

 * Cache (OPTIONAL)
   * This attribute determines if this collection will be stored in Redis
 * BaseCollection **(REQUIRED)**
-  * This base class contains the \_id of each document, which is required for MondoDB.
+  * This base class contains the \_id of each document, which is required for MondoDB

 In the Sample.Core project you will see how you can inject each collection as a Singleton using the built-in dependency injection functionality: